 - the number of people involved

 - local weather conditions.

-Refer to page 6 of the Code for more information on how to assess risks associated with demolition work.
+Refer to page 6 of the Demolition work - Code of Practice for more information on how to assess risks associated with demolition work.

 The ways of controlling risks are ranked from the highest level of protection and reliability to the lowest.
 This is known as the hierarchy of control.
 The WHS Regulations require you to work through this hierarchy when managing risk.

 The highest control measures involve eliminating the hazard and the associated risk altogether.

 If it is not possible to eliminate the risk altogether, then you must minimise the risk by using one of the following control measures, or a combination of control measures:

 - substituting the hazard with something safe eg using a mechanical demolition method rather than a manual method, if it is safe